 blobSchedule

-MUST align with the start of the epoch specified in the consensus layer configurationmax
+MUST align with the start of the epoch specified in the consensus layer configuration.max

-field in blobSchedule
+field in the EL's blobSchedule

 MUST equal the MAX_BLOBS_PER_BLOCK